Statue of Unity: Design

-Patel's dhoti-clad legs and the use of sandals for footwear rendered the design thinner at the base than at the top thereby affecting its stability.
-This was addressed by maintaining a slenderness ratio of 16:19 rather than the customary 8:14 ratio of other tall buildings.
+The design showing Patel's dhoti-clad legs and sandalled feet make the statue narrower at the base with a slenderness ratio that varies between 16 and 19, significantly higher than most tall buildings with ratios between 8 and 14.
+This presents a challenge to the stability which was addressed in part through the use of two 250-tonne tuned mass dampers.
 The statue is built to withstand winds of up to 180 kph and earthquakes measuring 6.5 on the Richter scale which are at a depth of 10 km and within a radius of 12 km of the statue.
-This is aided by the use of two 250 tonne tuned mass dampers ensuring maximum stability.

 The total height of the structure is 240 m, with a base of 58 m and the statue measuring 182 m.
 The height of 182 metres was specifically chosen to match the number of seats in the Gujarat Legislative Assembly.

 Funding

-The Statue of Unity was built by a Public Private Partnership model, with most of the money coming from the Government of Gujarat.
+The Statue of Unity was built by a Public-Private Partnership, with most of the money coming from the Government of Gujarat.
 The Gujarat state government had allotted ₹500 crore for the project in its budget from 2012 to 2015.
 In the 2014–15 Union Budget, ₹200 crore was allocated for the construction of the statue.
 Funds were also contributed by Public Sector Undertakings under the Corporate Social Responsibility scheme.